Tires and Types

 After deciding what tire type possibilities are for your vehicle, you can learn which type is best for you based on your driving skills.

 The performance tires are typically larger in sizes and lateral grooves, particularly in wet and dry conditions.

-They also have common feature substantially dense sips and silica-rich mixed compounds, for better grip, regardless of the weather.
+They also have the common feature of substantially dense sips and silica-rich mixed compounds for better grip, regardless of the weather.
 These types of tires have a higher speed than touring tires.

 Performance tires are really designed for a broad type of automobiles, including sports cars, utility vehicles, and luxury vehicles.
 They are mainly used to improve handling, particularly on wet roads.